 These vessels evoke thoughts not only of containment and holding, but also of weightlessness and floating.
 Space is contained within.
 Transition from inner space to outer space is emphasised by the darkened interior and refined rim.

 Marks made in the textured clay are produced during a meditative process of scraping and refining.
 The finished surface is extremely responsive to changes in light.

-Bisque fired pieces are placed in dustbins with wood shavings and saw dust packed around.
+Bisque fired pieces are placed in dustbins with wood shavings and saw dust.
 A small fire is lit on top.
-With lid in place, the bin is then left to smoulder overnight.
+The bin is then left to smoulder overnight.
 Once completely cool the work is revealed.